bowenwen/llama-at-home/README.md

 ##### Step 2: convert lora weights

-Lora support has been added to llama.cpp, [info here](see https://github.com/ggerganov/llama.cpp/pull/820).
+Lora support has been added to llama.cpp, [see info here](https://github.com/ggerganov/llama.cpp/pull/820).
 To use it, you would need to have already trained your own loras or download one.

 ```bash
 cd tools/llama.cpp/